-- Rental Scams: Fake rental listings are created where the scammer tries to get a deposit or rent payment before the prospective renter realizes the property isn’t available or doesn’t exist.
+- Rental Scams: Fake rental listings are created where the scammer tries to get a deposit or rent payment before the prospective renter realises the property isn’t available or doesn’t exist.

 - Fake Antivirus Software: Pop-ups warn users that their computer is infected and offers to sell them antivirus software, which is itself malware.